VilleSchulz/webDev/reflection-journals/week4.md

 ### Next Steps:

-[Outline your goals and intentions for the upcoming week, including specific areas you want to focus on.]
+I am really interested all of the comming stuff.
+Authentication is new thing for me.

 <!-- Links -->
-[criticism and constructive feedback]:https://cvdl.ben.edu/blog/why-is-everyone-talking-about-feedback/
+[criticism and constructive feedback]: